 - Interest rates on government bonds are generally lower.
 The US and the UK Government bonds are perhaps treated as low-risk.
 Private loans on unsecured debt, on the other hand, are likely to attract a higher rate of interest.
 Corporate bonds are mostly somewhere in between – depending upon the reputation of the corporate.

 - Issuing bonds give the corporates significantly greater freedom to operate as they deem fit because it frees them from the restrictions that are often attached to the loans that are lent by the banks.
 Consider, for example, that lenders or the creditors often require corporates to agree to a variety of limitations, such as not to issue more debt or not to make corporate acquisitions until their loans are repaid entirely.

 - The rate of interest that the companies pay the bond investors is often less than the rate of interest that they would be required to pay to obtain the loan from the bank.

-- Bonds that are traded in the market do possess credit rating which are issued by the credit rating agencies which starts from investment grade to speculative grade where investment grade bonds are considered to be of low risk and usually have low yields whereas speculative bonds are considered of higher risk and hence they are traded at higher yields to compensate the investors for the risk premium.
-To the contrary, Loan doesn’t have any such concept instead the creditworthiness is checked by the creditor.
+- Bonds that are traded in the market do possess credit rating, which is issued by the credit rating agencies, which starts from investment grade to speculative grade, where investment-grade bonds are considered to be of low risk and usually have low yields.
+In contrast, speculative bonds are considered of higher risk, and hence they are traded at higher yields to compensate the investors for the risk premiumThe Risk PremiumRisk Premium, also known as Default Risk Premium, is the expected rate of return that the investors receive for their high-risk investment.
+You can calculate it by deducting the Risk-Free Investment Return from the Actual Investment Return. .
+On the contrary, Loan doesn’t have any such concept; instead, the creditworthiness is checked by the creditor.

-This has a been a guide to the Bond vs Loan.
+This article has been a guide to Bond vs. Loan.
 Here we discuss the top difference between Bond and Loan along with infographics and comparison table.
 You may also have a look at the following articles –